Last updated on:

 But leaving all nostalgia and biased opinions aside, if I look at this model a bit more objectively, then I can safely say that for a kid’s or beginner’s telescope it truly is impressive.

 Though it’s 90mm refractor may not be able to provide you with the amount of image detail that the 102 can, it’s cheaper and much more portable than the 102.
-And the scope is more for those who are looking to get into light astronomy and don’t care much about deep space objects.
+And this one is more for those who are looking to get into light astronomy and don’t care much about deep space objects.

-I would recommend the Astro Fi 90 for the older kids, and adult beginners as some of its features may be hard to grasp, especially the app.
-And if you’re quite enthusiastic about stargazing, even light astronomy, then this scope is bound to come in handy.
+I would recommend the Astro Fi 90 for the older kids, and adult starters as some of its features may be hard to grasp, especially the app.
+And if you’re quite enthusiastic about stargazing, even light astronomy, then this model is bound to come in handy.

-One of the things that make the Orion SpaceProbe II an ideal scope for beginners is its brilliant Altazimuth Mount that delivers a smooth mapping of both altitude and azimuth axes of motion.
-It is a comfortably stable telescope that assists beginners to learn the basics of handling a telescope.
+One of the things that make the Orion SpaceProbe II an ideal model for starters is its brilliant Altazimuth Mount that delivers a smooth mapping of both altitude and azimuth axes of motion.
+It is a comfortably stable telescope that assists starters to learn the basics of handling a telescope.

-It is lightweight and easy to assemble; but most importantly, it comes at a price that is entirely worth paying for a beginners’ scope.
+It is lightweight and easy to assemble; but most importantly, it comes at a price that is entirely worth paying for.

 And, for this particular beauty that made my son better at the stargazing game, I’ll forever be indebted to that one conference where I discovered the Orion SpaceProbe.